 Therapeutic alliance is one of the most frequently discussed topics in psychotherapy literature and its importance is broadly acknowledged.
 But what about the consequences of this acknowledgment?
 How does the robust evidence of the critical importance of alliance affect what we call evidence based treatment?
-You may think that after saying “A” people are certain to say “B”.
-No, in our field it’s not always the case.

 In one of my previous posts I mentioned a Japanese swordsman Miyamoto Musashi, who lived in the 17th century.
 In feudal Japan, Musashi belonged to the caste of free people.
 For many years he did not serve anyone, but at the age of 32 he voluntarily entered the service of one of the Shoguns and pledged allegiance to his family.

 As I wrote, this story may be a good metaphor of professional development of a clinician.
 We all start our education as free people with free minds, searching only for inspiration and wisdom.
-But at some point of our professional path we must decide whom we want to serve, who we want to pledge our allegiance to: a certain theoretical approach, a lab, our clients or something/someone else.
+But at some point of our professional path we must decide whom we want to serve, who we want to pledge our allegiance to: a certain theoretical approach, our clients or something/someone else.

 The fact that we can’t serve two masters is not only a biblical metaphor and it does not only have an ethical dimension.
 Actually, there is some interesting research on the consequences of our therapeutic allegiance.